cometbft/cometbft/docs/guides/go-built-in.md

 Once a proposed block is received by a node, the proposal is passed to the application to give its blessing before voting to accept the proposal.
->>>>>>> a05b73ee7 (docs: various improvements (#1603))

 This mechanism may be used for different reasons, for example to deal with blocks manipulated by malicious nodes, in which case the block should not be considered valid.

 The following code simply accepts all proposals: